baobablab/bhb/_collections/_challenges/age_prediction_with_site_removal.md

 ### Baselines

 We performed baseline experiments,a nd trained CNNs with various architectures on whole-brain measures (VBM and Quasi-Raw).
 The objective function is a simple l1-loss on age prediction for all models.
-We tested ComBat data-based debiasing models,that correponds to classical harmonization of the training set (test sets are left unharmonized since age and site labels are not available).
+We tested ComBat data-based debiasing models, that correponds to classical harmonization of the training set (test sets are left unharmonized since age and site labels are not available).
 We reported the 3 metrics used in the challenge: MAE on the openBHB and privateBHB test sets and Bacc for site prediction.
 The latent space dimension varied across CNN architectures and it is always reported.

 <div style="overflow-x:scroll" markdown="1">